Writing a Protocol Analyzer Plugin

 TutoProto Analyzer Project

-On the next screen, enter appropriate informational strings, and enter TutoProto as the layer prefix – so that all class and function names are named appropriately.
+On the next screen, enter appropriate informational strings and punch TutoProto in as a layer prefix – so that all class and function names will be named appropriately.

 Hit Finish, and the skeleton for a new protocol analyzer will be generated.